Shared context

 • People who use drugs report barriers to safe supply and evidence-based treatment.

-Justice churn
+Justice involvement

 • Release planning often happens with short notice, making it hard to align housing supports.